lumpirichard/commerce_store/README.md

 * MySql version: 8.0.18

 Configuration:<br />
-insert your MySql username and password in the following: file<br />
+insert your MySql username and password in the following file:<br />
 config/database.yml<br />